Life Alert Medical Alert System Price and Value in 2025

 3 of 5

-Life Alert’s rates are expensive, ranging from $49.95 to $89.95 per month.
-This is about $30 to $40 more per month than the industry standard.
-However, Life Alert offers impressive monitoring services and some of the fastest response times in the industry.
+Compared to the best medical alert systems of 2025, however, Life Alert’s rates are expensive, ranging from $49.95 to $89.95 per month.
+That’s about $25 to $40 per month more than the industry average.
+Life Alert offers impressive monitoring services and reliable equipment though.
 If you’re looking for the peace of mind that comes with a company backed by decades of experience, Life Alert is a viable option.
-We’ll get into all the details of Life Alert’s products and value, with everything from pricing to money-saving tips, below.
+We found that out after testing its systems.
+We’ll get into all the details of Life Alert’s products and value, including pricing and money-saving tips.

 Life Alert at a Glance